GreatDevelopers/ofau/README.md

 OFFICE AUTOMATION SOFTWARE
 ==========================

-Automation is the use of machines, control systems and information technologies to optimize productivity in the production of goods and delivery of services.<br>
 Office automation is intended to provide elements which make it possible to simplify, improve,and automate the organization of the activities of a company or a group of people.<br>
 We show our ingenuity everyday through our associates’ high level of performance.
 We provide solutions to help our clients improve internal processes, save money and deliver results.That is “ingenuity at work”.<br>
 Automation is all about using the computer to:<br>